200198amanagrawal/JavaPlagiarism-Detector/README.md

 # JavaPlagiarism-Detector
+A freindly detector which is used to detect the presence of any duplication in the two files.
-There will be a change in the location of the javada file by changing the file location to your own laptop's location
+Note:There will be a change in the location of the javada file by changing the file location to your own laptop's location